-- Informing all users that network and internet use will be monitored. - Establishing an online safety training programme across the school to raise the awareness and highlight the importance of safe and responsible internet use. - An online safety module in the PSHE, Citizenship and/or ICT programmes covering both safe school and home use - Accessible Online Safety rules or copies of the pupil Acceptable Use Agreement - Regular reinforcement of safe and responsible use of the Internet and technology across the curriculum, in all subject areas, and extended schools or extra-curricular activities.

-Particular attention paid to Online Safety education where pupils are considered to be vulnerable.
+- Informing all users that network and internet use will be monitored. - Establishing an online safety training programme across the school to raise the awareness and highlight the importance of safe and responsible internet use. - Pupil instruction regarding responsible and safe use before internet access is given. - An online safety module in the PSHE, Citizenship and/or ICT programmes covering both safe school and home use. - Online safety training as part of the transition programme across the Key Stages and when moving between schools or other educational or training settings. - Accessible Online Safety rules or copies of the pupil Acceptable Use Agreement including posters in all rooms with computers/internet access. - Regular reinforcement of safe and responsible use of the Internet and technology across the curriculum, in all subject areas, and extended schools or extra-curricular activities. - Particular attention paid to Online Safety education where pupils are considered to be vulnerable.

-14.2 Discussing the Policy and procedures with Staff
+13.2 Discussing the Policy and procedures with Staff